 The result was Cozio’s acquisition of the Stradivari instruments and workshop contents as well as a contract between the count and Guadagnini, in which Cozio provided wood and other materials to Guadagnini and agreed to buy every instrument he made from them.
 This agreement lasted from around 1773 until 1776, after which time Guadagnini continued to serve Cozio, but only as a vendor and restorer of instruments.

 Guadagnini brought with him the Lombard methods of violin making, based on the Cremonese system; it was the first appearance of this method in Piedmont.
 In its use of internal molds, it was very much at odds to the now-defunct Turin method of channeled backs and templates.
-This method remained almost entirely within the family; we know of no others from town who worked with him and thus learned his methods, and when later makers arrived, they worked in an entirely different French-based system using external molds.
+This method remained almost entirely within the family; we know of no others from the town who worked with him and thus learned his methods, and when later makers arrived they worked in an entirely different French-based system using external molds.

 Guadagnini’s style on arrival in Turin was a continuation of his Parma work.
 Indeed, the instruments from his first five years in Turin look much like those of Parma except for the obvious local wood selections (mountain maples in place of the rooty oppio of the Po Valley) and a gold varnish in place of the more subdued browns of the late Parma years.
 Cozio requested that he use the Stradivari form and Stradivari’s tools, but despite his supposed Cremonese training, Guadagnini continued to follow his old ways.
 His only apparent concessions were to lower and slightly alter the shape of his arching and to add a black edging to his scrolls in imitation of Stradivari.